khueue/prolongo/README.md

     * foreign(memfile) (should be autoloaded)
     * foreign(apply_macros) (loaded by load.pl, can be safely removed)
     * library(readutil) (uses foreign library if it exists)
- * ANSI C compiler (modify the Makefile if you aren't using GCC)
+ * ANSI C compiler (modify the Makefile if other than GCC)
  * _Not yet._ MongoDB (tested on Mac OS X using MongoDB 1.8.0)

 ## Thoughts